casdoor/casdoor-website/docs/how-to-connect/desktop-sdks/qt-app.md

 | app_name      | The name of your Casdoor application                                                                    | `mainwindow.h` |
 | redirect_url  | The path of the callback URL for your Casdoor application, will be `http://localhost:8080/callback` if not provided | `mainwindow.h` |

-If you don't set the parameter `endpoint`, this project will use the [Casdoor localhost demo](http://localhost:8080) as the defult Casdoor server.
+If you don't set the parameter `endpoint`, this project will use the [http://localhost:8000](http://localhost:8000) as the defult Casdoor server.

 ### Running